diegorjimenez/Medical_Transportation_Optimization/README.md

-# 🚐 Transportation Optimization — Capstone Project
+# 🚐 Medical Transportation Optimization — Capstone Project
+### Authors: Esther Cusnir, Cage LeBlanc, Diego Jimenez
 This capstone project, conducted with the CareMax transportation department, focuses on optimizing **non-emergency patient transportation routing and timeliness compliance**.
 Using R in Jupyter, we created two analytical notebooks that process trip logs from **October–December 2023** to evaluate operational constraints and routing inefficiencies.